staillansag/msr-customer-management-v2/README.md

 ![High level architecture](./resources/images/Architecture.png)

+The microgateway connects to an external API Gateway (not represented in the picture) to fetch its configuration.
+Both the microgateway and the microservice runtime expose metrics endpoints that are periodically scrapped by Prometheus.

 We have:
 - the content of the webMethods package itself
 - the application.properties file, which allows the configuration of various MSR resources (JDBC adapter, JNDI & JMS settings, etc) using environment variables